-- A. The value of sfc measured by SCRIM, after the pavement has been in service for a number of years, is related to: - The PSV of the aggregate used in the asphalt or sprayed seal surfacing; and - The volume, mix and manoeuvres of traffic. - B. The value of sfc of a surface typically: - Approaches the PSV of the aggregate used in the surfacing about one to four years after commencement of traffic; - Decreases at a rate of about 0.01 to 0.02 units of sfc/year when the traffic volumes are about 10 000 vehicles/lane/day but decreases more rapidly at sites subject to braking, turning and with a higher percentages of heavy vehicles.
+- A. The value of SFC measured by the SCRIM® machine, after the pavement has been in service for a number of years, is related to: - The PSV of the aggregate used in the asphalt or sprayed seal surfacing; and - The volume, mix and manoeuvres of traffic. - B. The value of SFC of a surface typically: - Approaches the PSV of the aggregate used in the surfacing about one to four years after commencement of traffic; - Decreases at a rate of about 0.01 to 0.02 units of SFC/year when the traffic volumes are about 10,000 vehicles/lane/day but decreases more rapidly at sites subject to braking, turning and with a higher percentage of heavy vehicles.